- You’ve thought about your life and career goals and therefore what sort of job you will be seeking.

 It may be stating the obvious but be under no illusion that it is primarily, at the first stage, a numbers game.
 This should not be at the expense of quality.
 However, by deploying a wide funnel you can then be as selective as you wish.

 This stage will be time-consuming.
-If you are currently in a job you may not be able to cover all the bases all the time but ensure you give yourself a structure and try to devote time to it.
+If you are currently in a job you may not be able to cover all the bases all the time.
+Ensure you give yourself a structure and try to devote time to it.
 Perhaps little and often.
 Don’t let things drift.

 If you are not currently working then as you have no doubt realised, the job search is a full-time job.